-Partial Action Plan No. 3 proposed the allocation of up to \$24,047,048 of the remaining \$2.78 billion allocation for activities relating to the Renovation of the Columbus Park Pavilion, a marketing initiative for History and Heritage in Downtown New York City (Museums of Lower Manhattan), and for planning and administration.
-These projects were designed to enrich the cultural resources of Lower Manhattan as well as address community development needs, including the Chinatown-area residents' need for public space in the aftermath of September 11th.
+Partial Action Plan No. 3 initially proposed the allocation of up to \$24,047,048 of the full \$2.78 billion LMDC allocations for activities relating to the Renovation of the Columbus Park Pavilion, a marketing initiative for History and Heritage in Downtown New York City (Museums of Lower Manhattan), and for planning and administration.
+These projects were designed to enrich the cultural resources of Lower

-The amendments to Partial Action Plan No. 3 propose the allocation of additional funds in the amount of \$570,000 for the renovation of the Columbus Park Pavilion, increasing the total allocation up to \$998,571.
-The total amount allocated for Partial Action Plan No. 3 with amendments increases to
+Manhattan as well as address community development needs, including the Chinatown-area residents' need for public space in the aftermath of September 11th.

-\$24,617,048.42.
-There have been no changes and/or modifications to other activities outlined in the approved Partial Action Plan.
+The first amendment to Partial Action Plan No. 3 proposed the allocation of additional funds in the amount of \$570,000 for the renovation of the Columbus Park Pavilion, increasing the total allocation up to \$998,571.
+The total amount allocated for Partial Action Plan No. 3 with amendments thus increased to \$24,617,048.
+The next amendment to this action plan in May 2010 reduced the History and Heritage Downtown Marketing Initiative by \$51,381, to \$4,612,619.
+The reduction represented the reallocation of residual (unexpended) program funds to the World Trade Center Memorial and Memorial Museum activity in Partial Action Plan 8.
+The total amount allocated for Partial Action Plan No. 3 with amendments decreased to \$24,565,667.
+The September 2016 proposed amendment transfers the unexpended balance from the completed Columbus Park Pavilion project to the East River Waterfront Pier 42 activity within Partial Action Plan 10.
+As a result, this Action Plan can be closed.